A bowl of flourA bowl of flour

 Another important factor in making ciabatta bread is the fermentation process.
 This process allows the dough to develop flavor and texture.
 The longer the fermentation process, the more complex the flavor of the bread will be.
 Additionally, the temperature at which the dough is fermented can also affect the final product.
 A warmer temperature will result in a faster fermentation process, while a cooler temperature will slow it down.

-See also What is the difference between white bread and wheat bread?
+See also What is the difference between artisan bread and commercial bread?

 It’s also worth noting that the type of flour used can impact the final product.
 Ciabatta bread is traditionally made with a high-protein flour, such as bread flour or all-purpose flour.
 This type of flour creates a stronger gluten network, which helps to give the bread its characteristic chewy texture.
 However, some bakers may choose to use alternative flours, such as whole wheat flour or rye flour, to add different flavors and textures to the bread.